-Mandatory testing for this system includes Site Acceptance Testing (SAT) for the EDS units following installation; pre-Integrated Site Acceptance Testing following the integration of the EDS units with the BHS is affirmed through a Test Readiness Report (TRR); and Integrated Site Acceptance Testing (iSAT) is conducted prior to TSA acceptance of the CBIS for operational use.
-See table below for minimum lead time requirements for testing activities.
+Mandatory testing for this system includes Site Acceptance Testing (SAT) for the EDS units following installation; pre-Integrated Site Acceptance Testing following the integration of the EDS units with the BHS is affirmed through a Test Readiness Report (TRR); and Integrated Site Acceptance Testing (iSAT) is conducted prior to TSA acceptance of the CBIS system for operational use.
+See the following table for minimum lead time requirements for testing activities.